Gisselfeld: Geography

 Gisselfeld is Denmark's fifth-largest land estate, covering an area of 3,850 hectares.
 It is set in a scenic forested environment in an area of lakes and hills.
 It was known for its wildlife and organic farming until ownership legally changed hands in 1996.
 Subsequently, organic farming was discontinued and replaced by logging of the forests.
 The hunting grounds have been leased out.

 The property was surrounded by moats on three sides, the gårdsø (estate lake) flanking the north side.
 Water spouts from the four frogs that embellish a fountain on the property.

 Legal status

 In the seventeenth century Gisselfeld was within consecutive Birks, so had separate legal jurisdiction from Bråby Sogn (Braaby Parish) and old Ringsted Herred (hundred).
-Special inheritance laws were enacted in 1701 and 1702 that define the inheritance laws of the castles and estates, promulgated by Christian Gyldenløwe (Golden Lion), son of the Danish King Christian V. Under this law, the present Count of Gisselfeld was the director of the estate and ran this estate until 1996 when a new Board was instituted by the Ministry of Justice and the Directorate of Civil Rights.
+Special inheritance laws were enacted in 1701 and 1702 that define the inheritance laws of the castles and estates, promulgated by Christian Gyldenløve, son of the Danish King Christian V. Under this law, the present Count of Gisselfeld was the director of the estate and ran this estate until 1996 when a new Board was instituted by the Ministry of Justice and the Directorate of Civil Rights.
 This change was challenged by the Count, and became a well-publicized legal case.